tsgates/arch-wiki-markdown/wiki/System_Restore_from_Configurations.md

 these work well.
 Optionally you can burn them to a CD or use a partition utility like gparted to create an extra partition.
 If using CD's you can span large archives by using the split utility.
-To create a new partition consider using the Parted Magic CD which has gparted on it.
+To create a new partition consider using the Parted Magic CD which has GParted on it.

 Restoring
 ---------